-- 1.1 This representation has been prepared by TSA Planning on behalf of our client Rosemount Homes (Carryduff) Ltd. in respect of Lisburn and Castlereagh City Council's published Draft Plan Strategy (DPS), for their Local Development Plan 2032. - 1.2 Rosemount Homes are a diverse family owned private house builder with a wealth of experience in the local house building industry.
-They are currently constructing a development of 108 no. new family homes at 'Black Quarter Meadow', Carryduff and have other land interests within the Town. - 1.3 This paper assesses Strategic Policies 08 and 11 within the Draft Plan Strategy including the associated amplification text which we believe is unsound in its current form. - 1.4 To inform this response to the Draft Plan Strategy, consideration is given to the legislative requirements relating to the preparation, form and content of the Local Development Plan set out in the Planning Act (NI) 2011 and The Planning (Local Development Plan) Regulations (NI) 2015.
-Consideration is also given to the following Policy and Guidance publications, along with the wider content of the Draft Plan Strategy (including accompanying assessments and technical supplements): - o The Regional Development Strategy (RDS) 2035; - The Strategic Planning Policy Statement (SPPS); - o The Department's Development Plan Practice Notes (DPPN); and in particular: - DPPN 6 Soundness; and - DPPN 7 The Plan Strategy. - o LDP Technical Supplement 1: Housing Growth Study; - o LDP Technical Supplement 2: Urban Capacity Study; - o LDP Technical Supplement 3: Employment Land Review; and - LDP Settlement Appraisals (Appendices 2 of LDP Technical Supplement 6: Countryside Assessment)
+- 1.1 This representation has been prepared by TSA Planning on behalf of our client Cherrytree Holdings Ltd. in respect of Lisburn and Castlereagh City Council's published Draft Plan Strategy (DPS), for their Local Development Plan 2032. - 1.2 The paper assesses Strategic Policy 08 and Policy HOU10 within the Draft Plan Strategy including the associated amplification text which we believe is unsound in its current form. - 1.3 To inform this response to the Draft Plan Strategy, consideration is given to the legislative requirements relating to the preparation, form and content of the Local Development Plan set out in the Planning Act (NI) 2011 and The Planning (Local Development Plan) Regulations (NI) 2015.
+Consideration is also given to the following Policy and Guidance publications, along with wider content of the DPS (inc. accompanying assessments & technical supplements): - The Regional Development Strategy (RDS) 2035; - The Strategic Planning Policy Statement (SPPS); - The Department's Development Plan Practice Notes (DPPN); and in particular: - DPPN 6 Soundness; and - DPPN 7 The Plan Strategy. - LDP Technical Supplement 1: Housing Growth Study; - LDP Technical Supplement 2: Urban Capacity Study; and - LDP Settlement Appraisals (Appendices 2 of LDP Technical Supplement 6: Countryside Assessment)